mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 The amount of specificity a selector has is measured using three different values (or components), which can be thought of as ID, CLASS, and ELEMENT columns in the hundreds, tens, and ones place:

-- **Indentifiers**: Score one in this column for each ID selector contained inside the overall selector.
+- **Identifiers**: Score one in this column for each ID selector contained inside the overall selector.
 - **Classes**: Score one in this column for each class selector, attribute selector, or pseudo-class contained inside the overall selector.
 - **Elements**: Score one in this column for each element selector or pseudo-element contained inside the overall selector.